 The centerpiece of Weaving Legends™ is Margaret’s life project, a private collection of her handwoven “Preservation Wraps”.
 Each naturally colored and highly textured wrap represents a watchlisted British sheep breed in the UK and the USA.
 The overall woven objective is for each Preservation Wrap to look as if it were lifted directly from the sheep itself: robust, lustrous, unrefined, sleek, rugged, elegant.
 Wools are sourced from North American, British, and Irish farmers, flock keepers or those representing the people directly involved with these breeds.
 Margaret has the ongoing privilege of working with people who continually battle the odds by raising sheep that are generally small in number and stature, in addition to producing fleece that is not easily marketable because of uncommon colors and textures.
 Margaret respects and is in awe of all her wool sources.
 A devoted handspinner and dear friend in the UK, has expressed the spirit of these legendary breeds with skill and artistry through her handspun yarns, which find themselves in many of Margaret's pieces.
 A UK sheep farmer arranged the transport of her breed's yarn by a friend traveling to the USA to help Margaret eliminate the high shipping costs.
 Some sources discounting the very costly overseas postal charges, while others surprisingly added an extra skein without charge.
 Farmers who have never been asked have gladly fulfilled requests for fleece.
 The stories are wonderfully endless.
 When complete, over 80 Preservation wraps will have been woven for this collection.

-To further support the conservation of watchlisted British breeds, Margaret offers a limited number of pieces for sale, woven from the wools of these legendary and endangered breeds.
+To further support the conservation of watchlisted breeds, Margaret offers a limited number of pieces for sale, woven from the wools of these legendary and endangered breeds.
 Wool availability determines what pieces are woven and all are distinctive in color, texture, design, and life story.